16 Comments

 Paying the overstay fine at the airport

 Before the introduction of the online payment platform pagalo.pe (see below) it was common practice to pay the overstay fine shortly before leaving the country either at the airport or border.
 If you are flying out of Peru from the Jorge Chavez International Airport in Lima, you can still pay directly at the airport.
 After checking in and clearing the security check, proceed to the immigration control counters like everyone else.
 There, the immigration officer will calculate the number of days you overstayed and then sends you to a payment counter which is located just opposite.
-The counter is open as long as international flights depart from the airport.
+The counter is open daily as long as international flights depart from the airport.

 If you know the number of days you overstayed, you as well can first pay at the counter and then proceed to immigrations with the payment receipt.
 Usually, that’s it and you are free to leave.